neondatabase/website/content/docs/extensions/pg_trgm.md

 ---
-title: The pg_trgm Extension
+title: The pg_trgm extension
-subtitle: Improving PostgreSQL text searches with pg_trgm
+subtitle: Improve PostgreSQL text searches with the pg_trgm extension
 enableTableOfContents: true
 ---

-The `pg_trgm` extension enhances PostgreSQL's capability to perform text searches by using trigram matching.
+The `pg_trgm` extension enhances PostgreSQL's ability to perform text searches by using trigram matching.
 Trigrams are groups of three consecutive characters taken from a string.
 By breaking down text into trigrams, PostgreSQL can perform more efficient and flexible searches, such as similarity and proximity searches.

 This extension is particularly useful for applications requiring fuzzy string matching or searching within large bodies of text.